yodrew/darkroomretreat/manuscript/darkness.md

 Note: the plan view in this drawing shows just the top left corner of the blind and how the various materials come together.
 [![plan: velcro blind](images/velcro-blind.png)](http://darkroomretreat.com/img/plan/velcro-blind.pdf)

 I am still testing this design.
-At first, I cut the fabric from an IKEA Tupplar blackout blind and attached it to a window frame with adhesive velcro (hook&loop).
+At first, I cut the fabric from an IKEA Tupplar blackout blind and attached it to a window frame with adhesive velcro (hook & loop).
 This was the prototype.
 It only took an hour and it almost worked!
 Problems:

 - light leaks sideways through the hook and loop of 25mm-wide black velcro!
 - fabric is not perfectly lightproof in one layer